Madhumitha324/ehr/README.md

-# ehr
+# AI Enhanced EHR Imaging & Documentation System.

-# Stroke Diagnosis AI System
+# Stroke Diagnosis

 ## Overview
 This project is a multi-module AI system for stroke diagnosis using medical imaging and clinical data.
 It includes data collection, image enhancement, clinical note generation, ICD-10 coding automation, and deployment with a user-friendly interface.